Assessment of approaches for dispersive forces employing graphone as a case study: Computational details

-The structural optimization procedure was done in two steps, first we optimized the lattice constant of fcc Ni structure for each of the method alone (the RPA lattice constant was adopted from \cite{PhysRevB.84.201401}).
-Then, these Ni lattice constants (suitable for a given method) were used for all calculations performed in this paper.
+The structural optimization procedure has been done in two steps, first we optimize the lattice constant of fcc Ni structure for each of the method alone (the RPA lattice constant has been adopted from [\cite{PhysRevB.84.201401}]).
+Then, these Ni lattice constants suitable for corresponding method are used for the case of graphone on Ni(111) surface.
 Due to the fact that the graphene can be grown epitaxially on the Ni surface, the graphene has been stretched in our calculations to match the relaxed lattice constant of bulk Ni fcc.
-The small lattice mismatch between graphene and the Ni surface allows for the epitaxial growth, keeping additional strain-induced small.
-The calculations were carried out for the top-fcc structure of graphene on Ni(111), which was found to be the most stable structure \cite{PhysRevB.84.201401, CHEM:CHEM201404938}.
-The hydrogen atoms were always bound at the top of the carbon atoms and on the vacuum side.
-Moreover, the positions of atoms of three bottom monolayers of Ni were fixed at the ideal bulk positions, whereas the other atomic positions of three top most monolayers of Ni and one monolayer of graphene at the top on the surface were fully relaxed for each of the hydrogen-graphene distance (only the z-coordinates of both Hydrogen atom and Carbon atom above H atom were fixed)\footnote{Within the RPA approach no relaxation of the position of atoms was done.
-The relaxation of the atoms have been performed for the Opt-B88 vdW functional for all of the calculated distances between Hydrogen and the graphene (graphene/Ni(111)) systems, and then recalculated within the RPA method.}
+The calculations are carried out for the \textit{top-fcc structure} of graphene on Ni(111), which has been found to be the most stable structure [\cite{PhysRevB.84.201401,CHEM:CHEM201404938}].
+Moreover, the positions of atoms of three bottom monolayers of Ni are fixed at the ideal bulk positions, whereas the other atomic positions of three upper monolayers of Ni and one monolayer of graphene at the top on the surface are fully relaxed for each of the hydrogen-graphene distance (only the z-coordinates of both hydrogen atom and carbon atom above H atom are fixed).
+In the case of the freestanding graphone, we optimize the lattice parameter of graphene for every computational scheme employed in this paper.
+Then, the suitable graphene's lattice constant of corresponding method is fixed for further calculations of the hydrogenation process.